Skip navigation

 • As you go through your day, the smart pill will travel through your gastrointestinal system and collect data.

-• The data is sent to a receiver that you wear, usually around your waist.
+• The data is sent to a receiver you wear, usually around your waist.

-• After a day or two, the smart pill will leave your body in a bowel movement.
+• After a day or two, the smart pill will leave your body in a bowel movement (poop).

-• You may not feel it when it exits your body.
-So when you have bowel movement, wait 3 minutes before flushing This will ensure the receiver captures the data, even after the capsule leaves your body.
+• You may not feel it when the smart pill exits your body.
+So when you have a bowel movement, wait 3 minutes before flushing.
+This will ensure the receiver you wear on your body captures the data, even after the capsule leaves your body.

 Will I need to do anything to prepare for the test?